NEW 📗Story: Tap

 Constitutional Services #

 Emergency healthcare, primary and secondary education, public transit, and essential legal services are available to all Vekllei citizens.
 A family on a provincial homestead receives emergency medical care.
 Their children attend school.
-The train passes through or doesn’t – that depends on geography, not legal status.

 Beyond these, services tend to be delivered by the institutions closest to hand, and the character of those institutions varies considerably.
 In an incorporated city, a non-emergency medical consultation is a reasonably bureaucratic affair: appointment, records system, a queue measured in days.
 In a provincial village, it is more likely a conversation with the local doctor, whose relationship to the community is personal and whose records are accordingly informal.
 Neither is better in any simple sense.
 The city has specialists; the village has familiarity.
 What they share is that neither turns anyone away on the basis of where they live.